ultraflame4/TiledImage/README.md

 ##### Optional Arguments
 - --resize-factor: The factor by which to resize the reference image.
 Default is -1 (auto, resizes based on tile size.
 Final image resolution will stay mostly the same)
-- --process-type: TiledImage uses numba to speed up computation.
+- --process-type: TilImg uses numba to speed up computation.
 This argument specifies the method used to do so.
 Default is guvectorize
   - guvectorize: Uses numba's guvectorize to speed up computation.
 This is the default method
   - njit: Uses numba's njit to speed up computation.
 This is known to be extremely slow
   - cuda: Also uses numba's guvectorize but targets CUDA-enabled GPUs.
 This is known to be slighly faster than guvectorize but requires a CUDA-enabled GPU AND has some overhead costs